OCB7D2D/OcbPrettyGrass/README.md

-# OCB Grass Shader Modlet - 7 Days to Die Addon
+# OCB Grass Shader Mod - 7 Days to Die Addon (A21)

 Replaces original Grass Shader (Game/SwayingGrass Surface) with a new one that supports real-time shading (e.g. point lights).